adrianhall/adrianhall.github.io/_posts/2018-06-01-how-developers-can-auth-with-aws-appsync.md

 ---
 title: "How developers can authenticate and authorize users with AWS AppSync"
 categories:
-  - Mobile
+  - AWS
 tags:
   - GraphQL
-  - AWS
-  - Amazon Cognito
+  - "Amazon Cognito"
-  - AWS AppSync
+  - "AWS AppSync"
 ---

 > AWS AppSync provides four distinct methods of authorizing users to optimize and restrict data being transferred